pbahr/pbahr.github.io/tips/_posts/2016-04-11-my_rmarkdown_workflow_for_blogging.md

 layout: post
 title:  "My R Markdown Workflow for Blogging"
 categories: [tips]
-tags: [knitr, servr, jekyll, blogging]
+tags: [blogging, jekyll, knitr, markdown, r, servr]
+description: In this post, I explain how to make your R markdown (.Rmd files) work as your blog post using knitr, servr, jekyll, and some tips and tricks.
 ---

 After getting started my blog using Jekyll[^1], I started to wonder how tu setup a process to go from R markdown to blog post seamlessly.
 I came across the knitr-jekyll[^2] project, which had a similar purpose.
 The suggested process from knitr-jekyll project is detailed [here]({% post_url 2014-09-28-jekyll-with-knitr%}).